wem/vertx-redis-client-heimdall/README.md

 ### General purpose client

-The client with the same functionality as the original client can be instantiated as follows.
+The client with the same basic functionality as the original client (additionally with reconnect capabilities) can be instantiated as follows.

 **Java**
 ```java